uwhackweek/hackweeks-as-a-service/docs/services/budget-manager.md

 # Budget Manager

-The Budget Manager has experience with university funding policies and the specific requirements of funding agencies who support our hackweeks.
+The Budget Manager has experience with university funding policies and the specific requirements of organizations who support our hackweeks.

 ## Goals